 The ACA has taken operating rules to a new level.
 It mandated healthcare operating rules for HIPAA claims-related electronic transactions, and CAQH CORE was named by the Secretary of Health and Human Services (HHS) as the authoring entity of these operating rules.

-As of January 2013, all HIPAA-covered entities must adhere to the federally mandated CAQH CORE Operating Rules for the patient eligibility and claim status transactions.
+As of January 2013, all HIPAA-covered entities must adhere to the federally mandated CAQH CORE Operating Rules for the Eligibility & Benefits and Claim Status transactions.

-The CAQH CORE Operating Rules for EFT & ERA have been mandated by HHS and since January 2014 any provider is able to request the streamlined electronic transactions that can result due to these operating rules and their affiliated standards.
+The CAQH CORE Operating Rules for Payment & Remittance have been mandated by HHS and since January 2014 any provider is able to request the streamlined electronic transactions that can result due to these operating rules and their affiliated standards.

-CAQH CORE is the author of the final set of ACA-mandated operating rules for remaining HIPAA transactions, which include healthcare claims, enrollment and disenrollment in a health plan, premium payments, prior authorization and claims attachments.
+CAQH CORE is the author of the final set of ACA-mandated operating rules for remaining HIPAA transactions, which include Prior Authorization & Referral, Health Care Claims, Benefit Enrollment, Premium Payments and Claims Attachments.